Cross Connection Control Program

 What information do I need to submit annually as part of the survey?

 Per Title 35 regulations, the Village will need to create and maintain a database containing cross connection control device information.
-Annually your device is required to be tested and in working condition, a copy of the certification report then needs to be sent to the Village at:
+Your device is required to be tested annually and to be in working condition.